siddharthsaumya/siddharthsaumya/README.md

-## Hello, I am siddharth
+## Hello, I am siddharth 👋
-jknj
-jhjhbkjkj
+I am a tech and buisness enthusiast, specially computers, phones and cars facinates me.
+Have been trying to learn new skills and create awesome stuff.

 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...